MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services-using-MDM.md

 ms.date: 12/1/2020
 ---

-# Manage connections from Windows 10 operating system components to Microsoft services using Microsoft Intune MDM Server
+# Manage connections from Windows 10 and Windows 11 operating system components to Microsoft services using Microsoft Intune MDM Server

 **Applies to**